-Column 1 - Approval type required Column 2 - Tree management activity Native vegetation panel approval Clearing of native vegetation that is subject to the biodiversity offset scheme as specified in the Biodiversity Conservation Act 2016 Council issued permit Removal or pruning of a tree or other vegetation where height exceeds 3m or circumference breast height exceeds 300mm; or Removal or pruning of a tree or other vegetation, irrespective of the size, that is: a NSW Christmas Bush (Ceratopetalum gumniferum); a Cabbage Tree Palm (Livistona australis); a species listed under the Biodiversity Conservation Act 2016; listed under the register of significant trees3; or part of a heritage item, heritage conservation area, Aboriginal object or Aboriginal place of significance, which Council is satisfied: is of a minor nature or is for the maintenance of that item, area, object or place; and will not adversely affect the significance of that item, area, object or place Council issued development consent Removal or pruning of a tree or other vegetation that forms part of a heritage item, heritage conservation area, Aboriginal object or Aboriginal place of significance, which Council is not satisfied: is of a minor nature or is for the maintenance of that item, area, object or place; and will not adversely affect the significance of that item, area, object or place Note: A development application will need to be lodged
+Column 1 - Approval Column 2 - Tree management activity type required Notification to Council Removal or pruning of a tree, not otherwise listed as requiring Council approval, can occur in instances where Council is satisfied that: there is a risk to human life or property not related to leaf/flower/fruit drop, or the tree(s) are dead or dying and it is not required as the habitat of native animals.
+Note: where urgent removal or pruning over 10% of a tree is required due to risk of immediate failure, Council requires a tree removal notification within 10 days of the removal.
+Note: notification must be provided by completing the tree pruning and removal assessment form available on Council's website.
+Council issued permit A tree permit is required for the removal or pruning over 10% of a tree or other vegetation where height exceeds 3m or diameter exceeds 300mm (measured 1.3m from the ground) and poses no risk to life or property.
+A tree permit is required for the removal or pruning of a tree or other vegetation, irrespective of the location or risk that is: a NSW Christmas Bush (Ceratopetalum gummiferum); a Cabbage Tree Palm (Livistona australis); listed under the register of significant trees3; or part of a heritage item, heritage conservation area, Aboriginal object or Aboriginal place of significance, which Council is satisfied: is of a minor nature or is for the maintenance of that item, area, object or place; and will not adversely affect the significance of that item, area, object or place Note: a tree permit can be requested by completing the tree pruning and removal assessment form available on Council's website.
+Council issued development consent Development consent from Council is required for the removal or pruning of a tree or other vegetation that forms part of a heritage item, heritage conservation area, Aboriginal object or Aboriginal place of significance, which Council is not satisfied: is of a minor nature or is for the maintenance of that item, area, object or place; and will not adversely affect the significance of that item, area, object or place Note: A development application will need to be lodged.
+N ative vegetation panel approval Clearing of native vegetation that is subject to the biodiversity offset scheme as specified in the Biodiversity Conservation Act 2016 Threatened Species Licence Removal or pruning of vegetation that poses no risk to life or property and is likely to result in: harm to an animal that is a threatened species or part of a threatened ecological community; or picking a plant that is a threatened species or part of a threatened ecological community; or damage to the habitat of a threatened species or threatened ecological community; or damage to a declared area of outstanding biodiversity value.
+Fisheries and Marine park Removal or pruning of Mangrove and marine vegetation, irrespective of the Permit size, location or risk.